 Everyone knows DUSP has it all!
-Our favorite neighbors in building 9 have some great break-out spaces, perfect for when you need to remove yourself from studio.
+Our favorite neighbors in building 9 have some great break-out spaces.
 We especially recommend the little nook on the second floor.

 Sol Lewitt - Bars of Color within Squares

 Found in Building 6C (Physics), this permanent Sol Lewitt floor is a little morsel of fun you can show guests when they come to visit.
 Or of course, just worth the short walk if you just need a break from studio.